nandoviski/bring-me-food-aws/client/README.md

 - need to fix the view more button

+# Issues to fix / implement

+- A non chef user should not be able to access the chef's page (like account/chef/dashboard)

 # General

 - Run both client and server with task: Press Ctrl+Shift+P → Run Task → Start Both (Client + Server)